Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The Sea Cargo Charter

-The Sea Cargo Charter has so far been aligned with the ambition set by the IMO in its Initial Strategy in 2018 with a target of at least 50% reduction of CO2 emissions by 2050, on 2008 levels.
+The Sea Cargo Charter was until 2023 aligned with the ambition set by the IMO in its Initial Strategy in 2018 with a target of at least 50% reduction of CO2 emissions by 2050, on 2008 levels.
 At MEPC 80 in July 2023, a revised Strategy was put in place introducing higher ambition as well as differences in the emission boundaries to be considered.
 There are four main elements that changed with the adoption of the new trajectories:

 The Sea Cargo Charter